Ellison called Muslims in America the "scapegoat du jour."

 Ellison won his race and found out early on that he had allies in his own party on Capitol Hill.
 On swearing-in day, then-Speaker Nancy Pelosi asked Ellison to give the prayer before the freshmen class.

 "I didn't know her from a can of paint, but I knew all that I needed to know about her from that moment on," Ellison said.

 Several more of Ellison's Democratic colleagues bonded with him over their own swearing-in tomes.

-"Later in the day of the swearing in, a little lady, about 5-foot-2, curly blonde hair -- Debbie Wasserman Schultz -- you all know her,'" Ellison said. "[She said], 'Welcome to Congress and by the way, I want you to know when I swore in, I swore in with a copy of the Tanakh, which is Jewish scripture."
+"Later in the day of the swearing in, a little lady, about 5-foot-2, curly blonde hair -- Debbie Wasserman Schultz -- you all know her,'" Ellison said. ", 'Welcome to Congress and by the way, I want you to know when I swore in, I swore in with a copy of the Tanakh, which is Jewish scripture."

 Rep. Jim Clyburn, D-S.C., also approached Ellison to tell the Minnesota Democrat he had used a Bible written in the Gullah dialect.